 Because people have consumed so many resources over the past 50 years, Anthony said the resolution would serve to correct a wasteful course in human history.

 But like any major shift, this one won’t happen overnight.
-It’s not as simple as opening up your home’s garage door and heading out for a nice drive.
 It will require not only consensus on a definition but across-the-board cooperation and tenacity to realize a broad-based achievement of zero waste.
 But that’s definitely a goal worth striving for!

 Filed under: Making a Difference | Tagged: Earth Summit, energy, environmental, global warming, green, health, landfills, natural resources, Recycle Away, recycling, Rio-20, sustainability, UN, waste-to-energy, zero waste, Zero Waste International Allianvce |